National Center for Biotechnology Information: Protein

 Protein database maintains the text record for individual protein sequences, derived from many different resources such as NCBI Reference Sequence (RefSeq) project, GenBank, PDB, and UniProtKB/SWISS-Prot.
 Protein records are present in different formats including FASTA and XML and are linked to other NCBI resources.
 Protein provides the relevant data to the users such as genes, DNA/RNA sequences, biological pathways, expression and variation data, and literature.
-It also provides the pre-determined sets of similar and identical proteins for each sequence as computed by the BLAST.
-The Structure database of NCBI contains 3D coordinate sets for experimentally-determined structures in PDB that are imported by NCBI.
+It also provides the predetermined sets of similar and identical proteins for each sequence as computed by the BLAST.
+The Structure database of NCBI contains 3D coordinate sets for experimentally determined structures in PDB that are imported by NCBI.

 The Conserved Domain database (CDD) of protein contains sequence profiles that characterize highly conserved domains within protein sequences.
 It also has records from external resources like SMART and Pfam.

 There is another database of proteins known as Protein Clusters database, which contains sets of proteins sequences that are clustered according to the maximum alignments between the individual sequences as calculated by BLAST.